Showing posts with label Compilations. Show all posts

 This is a racer that's no stranger to most Atari ST owners out there who naively wasted their precious cash.
 The driving angle is too low and complemented by the worst framerate any game has ever delivered.
 Tidbit: scientists have proven that if you play Out Run for more than 30 seconds your eyeballs will burst.
 Fact.

 Why anyone would boot this up I've no idea.
 The Atari ST has far better alternatives: Crazy Cars 3, Lotus Esprit 1 or 2, Vroom, etc...
 Or go slapdash in a fantasy land with Buggy Boy.
 Or challenge yourself in Stunt Car Racer.
-Heck, we even have a brand new remake of Pole Position for the Atari STe by Jonathan Thomas.
+Heck, we even have a brand new remake of Pole Position and Lotus for the Atari STe.

 Download the floppy disk or this hard drive installable version from D-Bug.

-Out Run looked so promising from the moment we first load it...
+Out Run looked so promising from the moment we first loaded it...

 However, get yourself ready for headache-inducing framerates!